-At Travel Freely, we are all about a lifetime of free travel, which means maximizing your sign-up bonuses.
+At Travel Freely, we are all about a lifetime of free travel.
+That means maximizing your sign-up bonuses.
 So there’s a strategic decision to be made when your annual fee is coming up.
 We believe there’s a best strategy for these decisions in order to maximize your rewards and save on fees.
-Sometimes it makes sense to pay the fee, but most of the time we recommend cancelling or changing your card to a no annual fee card.
+Sometimes it makes sense to pay the fee, but most of the time we recommend canceling or changing your card to a no annual fee card.

 Need a number?
 Jump to customer service numbers.